jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **provisional tax** means provisional tax as defined in section YA 1 of the Income Tax Act 2007
   - **public authority** means all instruments of the Crown in respect of the Government of New Zealand, whether departments, Crown entities, State enterprises, or other instruments; and includes offices of Parliament, the Parliamentary Service, the Office of the Clerk of the House of Representatives, public purpose Crown-controlled companies, and the New Zealand Lottery Grants Board; but does not include the Governor-General, members of the Executive Council, Ministers of the Crown, or members of Parliament
   - **public purpose Crown-controlled company** has the same meaning as in section YA 1 of the Income Tax Act 2007
+  - **publish** , as a requirement for the Commissioner, has the meaning set out in section 14H of the Tax Administration Act 1994
   - **qualifying resale** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **quarter** means a quarter as defined in section YA 1 of the Income Tax Act 2007
   - **Railways assets and liabilities, Railways assets** , and have the same meaning as in section EZ 68 of the Income Tax Act 2007